Make-School-Courses/ARCHIVE-WEB-7-Redux/02-redux/README.md

 After working through the example you probably still feel lost with Redux and React Redux.
 There is no way you will get this with one pass.

-The best way to solidify the knowledge is practice.
+**The best way to solidify the knowledge is practice.**

 Try these challenges to reinforce the concepts.

 The challeges below will modify the current project at each step to take closer look at how the system works.

+## Add more counters

+Add a few more copies of the Counter component.
+Then test and increment and decrement each counter.
+What happens?

 ## Add a reset button